Applicant Tracking System (ATS) Help Files and FAQs

 BC Assessment uses an open competitive process to evaluate candidates for posted competitions.
 We establish the characteristics and behaviours (competencies) high performers demonstrate in performing the duties of a job.
 We then test for those competencies.
 This can include written exercises, behavioural interviews and comprehensive past work performance reviews provided by current and/or former supervisors.
 Further information on the selection process for all positions is available online.
-Check the left hand menu on this page.
+Check the left hand menu on this page under "The Selection Process".

 What are the education and experience requirements?
-Education and experience requirements vary depending on the position you are applying for.
+Education and experience requirements vary depending on the position to which you are applying.
 Each posting will identify the required education and experience.

 For a working level appraiser (Appraiser I and Appraiser II),

 education and experience requirements increase with each appraiser level.
-Appointments are made on the basis of a candidate’s education and experience.
+Selections are made on the basis of a candidate’s education and experience.
 Preference is given to candidates with:

 - An undergraduate degree from an accredited Canadian university (extra credit may be given for directly related degrees, for example: Bachelor of Commerce, Bachelor of Business in Real Estate, Bachelor of Business Administration),